Chipper Program

 To ensure your piles are chipped:

-- • Limbs should be no larger than 8 inches in diameter
+- • Limbs must be no larger than 8 inches in diameter

-- • Keep piles away from structures, fences, and power lines
+- • Piles must be kept away from structures, fences, and power lines

 - • Keep piles at least 6 feet from power poles